 A little frightened of Booth's confusion, Cam tried to determine why he was saying the things he was saying.
 "Booth, I'm not sure what you're saying.
 Why wouldn't Dr. Brennan be here?
 She's your partner and as far as I know, you're best friend.
 Why wouldn't she be here?"

-His voice suddenly dry, Booth swallowed, closed his eyes and clenched his fists.
+His throat suddenly dry, Booth swallowed, closed his eyes and clenched his fists.
 "Cam, I don't know what you're talking about.
 Dr. Brennan hates me.
 The last time I talked to her she called me a bully and said she'd never work with me again.
 She's refused every call I've made to her for the last seven months.
 I thought she was supposed to be coming back from Guatemala in a couple of days and I'd made arrangements with a buddy of mine in Homeland Security to help me get close enough to her to talk to her about Cleo Eller . . .
 Wait how come you're here?
 I thought you were in New York again?"

 Afraid for Booth, Cam ran her right hand across her mouth.
 "Booth there's something wrong with your memory.
 You worked on the Cleo Eller case about three and half years ago."

 Placing his hands across his eyes, Booth whispered, "Oh God."

 A little twist in a perfectly good story.
 What can I say?